If you’re popping into town for some milk and bread, it’s handy to have your own palace to hole up in should it rain.

 Winter palace history

 The Winterpalais (winter palace) dates back to 1696.
-A few years after Prince Eugene’s death in 1736, the building was bought up by the state under Empress Maria Theresia.
+A few years after owner Prince Eugene’s death in 1736, the building entered state ownership under Empress Maria Theresia.

-For a long while, the palace provided offices for the finance ministry, but Eugene’s richly-appointed city residence enjoyed a brief life as a venue for regular art exhibitions as part of the Belvedere group.
+For a long while, the palais provided offices for the finance ministry, but Eugene’s richly-appointed city residence enjoyed a brief life more recently as a venue for regular art exhibitions as part of the Belvedere group.

 This allowed the public to see the refurbished staterooms and gain insights into the lives and luxuries of the more wealthy denizens of 17th and 18th century Vienna.
-As a city Palais, it was not a standalone building, but threaded into one of Vienna’s historic inner city streets.
+The city palais was not a standalone building, but threaded into one of Vienna’s historic inner city streets.

 This opportunity ended in 2017 when the finance ministry reclaimed the rooms.
 So you can no longer visit.
 Bah humbug.

-(I’m not going to complain too much.
-This is, after all, the ministry that decides if I should get a tax audit.)
+I’m not going to complain too much.
+This is, after all, the ministry that decides if I should get a tax audit.
+Besides, you can still admire the façade and richly-decorated entrance.
+If you do, check out the coffee house next door, which opened in 1824.

 Inside the Winterpalais